 |Prenatal samples||POA||14 cd|

 |Solid tissue sample||POA||42 cd|

 Test validation & quality assurance - information for users

-In some postnatal cases the quality of the chromosome preparations may be sufficient for the exclusion of numerical chromosome abnormalities and large structural chromosome rearrangements only.
-In these cases we offer to repeat the blood test to rule out other smaller structural chromosome abnormalities.
-Standard chromosome analysis cannot detect chromosome deletions/duplications smaller than 5Mb in size.
-Chromosome analysis therefore cannot rule out a diagnosis of syndromes or conditions associated with smaller chromosome deletions or DNA mutations.
-In these cases microarray or molecular genetic testing will used instead of chromosome analysis.
+Standard chromosome analysis cannot detect chromosome deletions/duplications smaller than 5Mb in size and in some postnatal cases the quality of the chromosome preparations may be sufficient for the exclusion of numerical chromosome abnormalities and large structural chromosome rearrangements only.
+Chromosome analysis therefore cannot rule out a diagnosis of syndromes or conditions associated with smaller chromosome deletions or DNA variants.
+In these cases microarray or molecular genetic testing will be used instead of chromosome analysis.

 5ml Lithium Heparin blood sample (1-2ml volume sufficient for younger/difficult to bleed patients)

 Please see our referral guidelines for more information.